litmuschaos/litmus/mkdocs/docs/experiments/troubleshooting/portal.md

 ### Unable to Install Litmus portal using helm.
 Server pod and mongo pod are in CrashLoopBackOff state.
 Got this error while checking the logs of mongo container chown: changing ownership of '/data/db/.snapshot': Read-only file system

 It seems the directory somehow existed before litmus installation and might be used by some other application.
 You have to change the mount path from /consul/config to /consul/myconfig in mongo statefulset then you can successfully deploy the litmus.

+### Pre-defined workflow Bank Of Anthos showing bus error for accounts-db or ledger-db pod?

+Bank of anthos is using PostgreSQL and wouldn't fall back properly to not using huge pages.
+With given possible solution if same scenario occur can be resolve.
+ - Modify the docker image to be able to set huge_pages = off in /usr/share/postgresql/postgresql.conf.sample before initdb was ran (this is what I did).
+ - Turn off huge page support on the system (vm.nr_hugepages = 0 in /etc/sysctl.conf).
+ - Fix Postgres's fallback mechanism when huge_pages = try is set (the default).
+ - Modify the k8s manifest to enable huge page support (https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).
+ - Modify k8s to show that huge pages are not supported on the system, when they are not enabled for a specific container.